marcogbarcellos/blog/content/post/2017-10-15-elixir-erlang-recursion.md

 ## Erlang and Elixir Approach

 In Elixir and Erlang, we have what's called `tail-call optimization`.
-A tail call function is a function which call another functions as its last thing.
+A tail call function is a function which call another functions(including itself) as its last thing.
 And this optimization works in a way that's similar to a `goto` or a `jump` and you don't need to allocate extra memory when pushing more functions to the stack.

 The following snippet gives an example of what is a tail call function: